albertoruibal/carballo/readme.md

 Building
 ========

-Carballo uses the Gradle build system, you can get Gradle from http://www.gradle.org
+Carballo uses the Gradle build system, you can get Gradle from http://www.gradle.org.
+Gradle version 3 or greater is required.

 Build all the jars and install them to your local Maven repository:
 ```